-You'll need to pay a reservation fee to secure your home.
+HOHES Reserve fund payment £0.00 Total monthly payment excluding rent £46.09 Reservation £500.00 fee You'll need to pay a reservation fee to secure your home.
 When you pay the fee, no one else will be able to reserve the home.
-The reservation fee secures the home 6 weeks.
+The reservation fee secures the home for 6 weeks.
 If you buy the home, the fee will be taken off the final amount you pay on completion.
 If you do not buy the home, the fee is partially refundable depending on the stage at which you withdraw.
 Plumlife reserve the right to retain the full reservation fee if you withdraw from the sale after the initial 6 week reservation period.
 Eligibility You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
 As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.
-Tenure Leasehold Lease type Shared Ownership House lease Lease term 990 years
+Tenure Leasehold Lease type Shared ownership house lease Lease term 990 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.

-For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
-Maximum share you can own You can buy up to 100% of your home.
+TIVITICS = Maximum share you can own You can buy up to 100% of your home.
 Transfer of freehold At 100% ownership, the freehold will transfer to you.
-Landlord Plumlife Homes Great Places Housing Group 2a Derwent Avenue Manchester M21 7QP Under a shared ownership lease, you pay for a percentage share of the market value of a home.
+Landlord Great Places Housing Association 2a Derwent Avenue Manchester M21 7QP Under a shared ownership lease, you pay for a percentage share of the market value of a home.
 You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
-Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
+Initial repair period Up to £ $500$ a year for the first $10$ years to help with essential repairs.
+For more information, see section 5, 'Maintaining and living in the home', in the 'Key information about shared ownership' document.
+For more information, see section 5, 'Maintaining and living in the home', in the 'Key information about shared ownership' document.
+Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 4 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
-If they do not find a buyer within 8 weeks, you can sell your share yourself on the open market.
+If they do not find a buyer within 4 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.
-Pets You can keep pets at the home subject to permission from the Plumlife Management team.
+Pets You can keep pets at the home with permission.
 Subletting You can rent out a room in the home, but you must live there at the same time.
-You cannot sublet (rent out) your entire home unless you either: • own a 100% share; or • have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document) and • have your mortgage lender's permission if you have a mortgage
+You cannot sublet (rent out) your entire home unless you either: own a 100% share; or have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document) and have your mortgage lender's permission if you have a mortgage